 Once you’ve got your list of toxic links, ideally you want to get the webmaster to remove the links entirely.
 But failing this, you can submit them to Google’s disavow tool.
 This essentially instructs Google to pretty please ignore those links.
 Do exercise some caution here though and only submit links you are certain are highly toxic.
 Otherwise you could cause more damage than good.

 Totally hooked by this SEO thing and champing at the bit to learn more?
-Check out Moz, which has tonnes of free resources which are all presented in an easy to understand, jargon free way.
+Check out my SEO ebook for bloggers and small businesses.
 Or have a read of some of my other SEO related articles: